 Baltimore native Muggsy Bogues on 'proving everyone wrong,' honoring late sister in June

-BALTIMORE - If you ask Tyrone "Muggsy Bogues," his long and prosperous NBA career was anything but an underdog story.
+BALTIMORE - If you ask Tyrone "Muggsy" Bogues, his long and prosperous NBA career was anything but an underdog story.

 He says it was fueled by confidence, skills, and motivation from where he grew up.